msampathkumar/datadriven/Project Submission Experiment.md

     return row
 ```

-Now we have the information filled and all zero values are cleared we used following method to reduce the location precision to 11 meters.
+Now we have the information filled and all zero values are cleared, we used following the method to reduce the location precision to 11 meters.
+As too much information might too much to handle.
+As per Ockham's Razor rule, we are simplifying data as much as possible and as much as needed.

 ``` Python
 # Reducing geo location precision to 11 meters